quicksandznzn/dify-plugin-elasticsearch/README.md

 - **Type:** tool

 ### Description
+- Support version 7.17+
+- Support mode create/query , delete and update not in plain

-This plugin is used to search for data in Elasticsearch.
+- This plugin is used to search for data in Elasticsearch.

 ### Usage